MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 When prompt actions are used in Power Apps or Power Automate, they consume AI Builder credits.

 Note: Older prompts created in prompt builder relying on this default model GPT 3.5 model has been or will be auto-upgraded to GPT 4o Mini model.
+Government cloud will continue to use GPT 3.5 model until the end of November, 2024.

 ### Choose a model